ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

     logger = logging.getLogger("MIDataFlowIntegration")

-.. vale off

-This logger has an associated :class:`logging.StreamHandler`.
+This logger has an associated :class:`StreamHandler`.
 Using this logger ensures that all logs are written to stdout, collected by MI Data Flow, and included in the central Data Flow log.
 These logs are available at either of the URLs below:

-.. vale on

 - MI 2023 R2 or later: ``http://my.server.name/mi_dataflow/api/logs``
 - MI 2023 R1 or earlier: ``http://my.server.name/mi_workflow_2/api/logs``